This content mentions anxiety and panic attacks, which some people may find triggering.

 - How active do I need to be?

 - Things to consider before getting started

-Physical activity is not only good for your body, it’s also great for your mind
+Physical activity is not only good for your body, but it's also great for your mind.

 Being active releases chemicals in your brain that make you feel good - boosting your self-esteem and helping you concentrate as well as sleep well and feel better.
 Not bad for something many of us can do for free!